 Rules and regulations change regularly so you will need to keep abreast of property news, market activity and government rules and regulation announcements.

 Remember, the buy to let market is very complex and before you make a decision you should seek advice from an expert to determine the type of buy to let mortgage that will work for you.
-Click here to speak to an adviser.
+If you want to seek advice speak to an adviser now.